-The Roma Nova “what if” stories are based on the premise that a group of pagan dissident Romans left Italy in AD 395 after the last Theodosian decree was enforced, and founded a new colony in the northern mountains.
-Their descendants have retained core Roman values and customs but through necessity have adapted their society to the times.
-The first three thrillers are set in the 21st century.
+A group of pagan dissident Romans left Italy in AD 395 after the last Theodosian decree and founded a colony in the northern mountains.
+Their descendants retained core Roman values and customs but through lack of numbers to defend their small state, young women have always fought side-by-side with their brothers.

 Find me online